 Date Written: April 19, 2016

-We use the data leak of the Panama Papers on April 3, 2016 to study whether and how the use of secret offshore vehicles affects firm value.
-The data provide insights into the operations of more than 214,000 offshore vehicles incorporated in tax havens by the Panama-based law firm Mossack Fonseca & Co.
-We find that the leak erases US$135 billion in market capitalization among 397 public firms that we trace as users of offshore vehicles exposed in the Panama Papers.
-Firm value declines only when offshore activities are previously secret.
-In addition, we show that the leak reduces the net benefits of using secret offshore vehicles to bypass anti-bribery regulations and evade taxes.
-Taken together, firms use secret offshore vehicles for value-enhancing but potentially illegal activities that go beyond tax avoidance.
-Offshore intermediaries facilitate such activities.
+We use the data leak of the Panama Papers on April 3, 2016 to study whether and how the use of offshore shelters affects firm value.
+We find that the leak erases $135 billion in market capitalization among 397 public firms that we trace as users of offshore vehicles exposed in the leak.
+These firms use offshore vehicles to finance corruption and aggressively avoid taxes, which increases firm value, but also to expropriate shareholders.
+Firms implicated by the leak consequently show lower sales from perceptively corrupt regions and lower tax aggressiveness.
+On net, offshore sheltering enhances firm value by promoting potentially illegal activities that go beyond tax avoidance.
+Offshore service providers facilitate such activities.

 Keywords: Panama Papers, tax havens, offshore vehicle, corruption, tax evasion

 JEL Classification: G32, G38, H25, H26

 O'Donovan, James and Wagner, Hannes F. and Zeume, Stefan, The Value of Offshore Secrets – Evidence from the Panama Papers (April 19, 2016).
 Available at SSRN: https://ssrn.com/abstract=2771095